 Looking for resources to help you develop your resume?
 Here are some options to help you get started!

-(This page was created in collaboration with Ms. Gilda Garrido, Job Readiness Instructor - see contact information below.)First, begin by organizing your work history in chronological order - you can use this Master Application Template to get your whole work history together in one document!
+(This page was created in collaboration with Ms. Gilda Garrido, Job Readiness Instructor)First, begin by organizing your work history in chronological order - you can use this Master Application Template to get your whole work history together in one document!

 Use O*NET OnLine to review sample text for job tasks, skills & knowledge that can help you list your qualifications and experience on your own resume.
 (Do a "Quick Search" of your former job titles and review some of O*NET's summary reports.)Check out CareerOneStop's Resume Guide - includes a bunch of helpful tips and lots of additional resume samples to look through.

 The California Career Center's My Stuff Job Central also has a website that can automatically help you create and format a resume!